Mario Kunasek: Political career

 At the 2007 provincial party conference, he was elected provincial party secretary of the FPÖ Styria and has since served on the provincial party executive committee.
-From April 2007 to February 2019, Mario Kunasek was district party chairman of the FPÖ Graz Umgebung.[2]
+From April 2007 to February 2019, Mario Kunasek was district party chairman of the FPÖ Graz Umgebung.
 Since 2013, he has been federal party chairman deputy of the FPÖ.

-Member of the National Council (2008-2015).
+Member of the National Council (2008–2015)

 In the National Council election on 28 September 2008, he ran as the FPÖ's top candidate in the constituency 6B Steiermark Mitte (Graz Umgebung and Voitsberg) and managed to enter parliament for the first time.
 In the 2013 National Council election, Kunasek was the FPÖ Styria's top candidate and once again entered the National Council as a member of parliament via a basic mandate in the regional constituency of Graz and the surrounding area.
 He served there as chairman of the National Defense Committee and was defense spokesman for the Freedom Party parliamentary club.

-Member of the Styrian parliament and club chairman (2015-2017).
+Member of the Styrian parliament and club chairman (2015–2017)

 After the 2015 Styrian state election, in which Kunasek led his party as the FPÖ's top candidate and celebrated the state party's best result to date with 26.76%, he was sworn in as a member of the Styrian state parliament on 16 June 2015.
 At the same time, he resigned as a member of the National Council.
-In the Styrian provincial parliament, Mario Kunasek was the chairman of the Freedom Party's provincial parliamentary club until December 2017.
+In the Styrian provincial parliament, Kunasek was the chairman of the Freedom Party's provincial parliamentary club until December 2017.